 Meet the Urban Cool partner panel

-RMIT has a global presence in Australia, Europe and Vietnam, and is known for its strong connections with cities and industries.
+RMIT operates globally across Australia, Europe, and Vietnam and is known for its strong connections with cities and industries.
 At its innovation hub in Barcelona, RMIT researchers, in collaboration with governments, industries, and communities, develop solutions that improve urban resilience and address urban climate challenges.

 In 2019, Hammersmith & Fulham Council declared a climate and ecological emergency.
-They set an ambitious target to reach net-zero carbon emissions by 2030 for their borough in London.
+They set an ambitious target to achieve net-zero carbon emissions in their London borough by 2030.

 Their panel will include: